-ADRA Indonesia is implementing Recovery of Economy for Earthquake Affected Families (REEF) Project in Sigi district.
+ADRA Indonesia is implementing the Recovery of Economy for Earthquake Affected Families (REEF) Project in the Sigi district.
 REEF project funded and supported by Swiss Solidarity (SwS) and ADRA Switzerland.
-The target of this project is to help 1.000 families cultivate their agriculture land in agriculture in Pulu, Jono, Poi and Bangga of Sigi District.
-The project is running in close coordination with line agencies, national and local stakeholders as well as active participation of the beneficiaries.
+The target of this project is to help 1.000 families cultivate their agriculture land in agriculture in Pulu, Jono, Poi, and Bangga of Sigi District.
+The project is running in close coordination with line agencies, national and local stakeholders as well as the active participation of the beneficiaries.

-There are three major activities in this project; Irrigation system repaired and land restored to support, increased community engagement in the process of restoring the irrigation canals, and cash for agricultural inputs .
+There are three major activities in this project; Irrigation system repaired and the land restored to support, increased community engagement in the process of restoring the irrigation canals, and cash for agricultural inputs.

-The first major activity started by conducting assessment together with volunteers and representatives of water-user association in the four villages to draw the dimensions of the damage of the canals to repair it.
+The first major activity started by conducting assessments together with volunteers and representatives of the water-user association in the four villages to draw the dimensions of the damage of the canals to repair it.

 The second major activity is increased community engagement in the process of restoring the irrigation canals.
 By that, ADRA formed Cash for Work (CFW).
 Participants are selected according to criteria and physical condition in a healthy or not sick condition.
 To provide social security and protection for workers, workers receive BPJS employment (The Indonesian National Health Insurance).

-Irrigation system repaired and land restored to support agriculture in Pulu, Jono, Poi and Bangga of Sigi District
+The irrigation system repaired and the land restored to support agriculture in Pulu, Jono, Poi, and Bangga of Sigi District